Roznn/Forecasting-with-R/README.md

 # Forecasting-with-R
 Rmd file for teaching forecasting
-* TemplateForecasting.Rmd is an example of Rmd file that can be processed with RStudio
+* TemplateForecasting.Rmd is an example of Rmd file that can be processed with RStudio.
+It is an example of analysis of a time series with Holt-Winters algorithms.
-* some help is provided in the file HelpTemplateForecastingRmd.pdf .
 * The output file is in html format (TemplateForecasting.html) that is readable with any browser (e.g. Chrome / Internet explorer / Qwant/...).
+* some help is provided in the file HelpTemplateForecastingRmd.pdf

 Other Rmd files
 * TSD.Rmd  time series differencing:  illustrations using arima.sim